 Friday, June 8, 2012

 This year I’m one of the room parents for Cal's first grade class.
 Everyone loves his teacher.
-Everyone.
 As Cal said on the way home from the end-of-the-year picnic earlier this week, "I wish Andrew could be my teacher for all the years.”
 I agree.
-As a gift from the class, I put together a basket of ingredients and food-related items for him, as he loves to cook.
-I included a batch of this granola.
+As a gift from the class, I put together a basket of food-related items for him, as he loves to cook, and included a batch of granola.

 I've written about Kim Boyce and her book here before.
-Another of my favorites is her maple pecan granola.
 There are at least as many granola recipes out there as there are boxes of cereal on the shelves at the supermarket, and I would venture to say I’d probably like them all.
 I like it every way - with seeds and nuts and dried fruits of all kinds - but this combination of chewy dried blueberries, toasted pecans, and shredded coconut is magic.
-It all gets snacked away very quickly around here; not much of it makes it to the breakfast table.

 Kim explains that the idea of boiling down the syrup is to get an intense maple flavor without the granola becoming overly sweet.
 I’ve substituted some of the wheat bran called for and added flaxseed meal to the mix, as it is such a nutritional power house.

 slightly adapted from Good to the Grain by Kim Boyce